Research Area: Housing After Disasters

 Elizabeth Wagemann is a trained architect that conducts research on housing in extreme situations using prefabricated and modular designs.
 She graduated from Universidad Católica de Chile with a Bachelor of Architecture (2001) and a Master in Architecture (2005).
-She received an MPhil in Architecture (2012) from the University of Cambridge and is currently a PhD candidate at the same university.
+She received an MPhil in Architecture (2012) and a PhD (2016) from the University of Cambridge and is currently a Research Associate in the Department of Architecture.

 In her MPhil in Architecture at Cambridge she carried out a research called "Transitional accommodation after disasters.
 The gap between transitional and permanent housing".
 The research presents a comparison of shelters built in the past decade, showing a tendency to develop universal prototypes centred on the short-term product, when long-term projects are needed.